andreaporotti/smart-admin-search/README.txt

 4. The keyboard shortcut to open the search box can be configured in the settings page.

 == Changelog ==

+**1.2.0 [2021-12-17]**

+- Added search for Users.
+- Added an option to choose layout of the search link on the admin bar.
+- Changed default layout of the search link on the admin bar (moved icon to the right like the user menu).
+- Fixed a bug preventing auto focus on the search field.
+- Tested on WordPress 5.9.

 **1.1.1 [2021-07-18]**